wmo-im/wis2box/docs/source/user/setup.rst

    wis2box metadata station publish-collection

-You can review the stations you just cached through the new link in  ``http://localhost/oapi/collections``:
+You can review the stations you just cached through the new link at  ``/oapi/collections``:

 .. image:: ../_static/wis2box-api-stations.png
   :width: 800